Arkansas

 Arkansas Overview

 Currently, the Natural State has over 1.9 gigawatts (GW) of wind energy under development, including the 135 MW Crossover Wind project in Cross County.
 In northeast Arkansas, the proposed Nimbus Wind project in Carroll County would bring another 180 MW to the state.
-Arkansas is uniquely positioned as the only landlocked state in the Southeast that lies entirely within the Midcontinent Independent System Operator (MISO) Regional Transmission Organization (RTO), offering a strategic advantage for wind energy development.
+Arkansas is uniquely positioned as the only landlocked state in the Southeast that lies entirely within the Midcontinent Independent System Operator (MISO) Regional Transmission Organization (RTO), offering a strategic advantage for wind energy development to provide power throughout the MISO region.

 Image Source: NREL